Is Tor Legal? Can You Use Tor Browser Safely in 2023?

 Can you be tracked on Tor?

-Yes, in some rare cases you may be tracked when using Tor.
-If an exit node that you are using is compromised, a system can be developed to trace your web location and/or analyze your traffic.
+Yes, in some rare cases, you may be tracked when using Tor.
+If an exit node that you are using is compromised, a system can be developed to trace your web location and/or analyze your Internet traffic.
+This is because Tor can’t protect you from being tracked at its entry and exit nodes.

 Is Tor Browser legal?